Carafe: Usage

 In France, carafes are commonly used to serve water.
-To order a carafe d'eau ("carafe of water") is to request to be served (free) tap water rather than bottled water at a cost.
+To order a carafe d'eau ("carafe of water") is to request to be served free tap water rather than bottled water at a cost.
 In Greece, in tavernas or similar establishments, carafes are normally used to serve draught wine.
-Carafes are also used to serve coffee; these carafes come in glass or thermal variants used for certain purposes, such as storing larger amounts of coffee without affecting the taste or keeping the coffee warm for extended periods.
+Carafes are also used to serve coffee; these carafes come in glass or thermal variants used for certain purposes, such as storing larger amounts of coffee without affecting the flavour or keeping the coffee warm for extended periods.